-With all the delicious foods to choose from during the holidays, and in spite of our best efforts to keep food indulgences to a minimum, there are times when we find that it's nearly impossible to resist an extra helping of treats.
+With all the delicious foods to choose from during the holidays, and in spite of your best efforts to keep food indulgences to a minimum, there are times when you may find that it's nearly impossible to resist an extra helping of treats.

-To deal with our temporary lack of constraint that can produce an upset tummy, here are some natural and inexpensive remedies to jump start your digestive system back into high gear.
+To deal with the temporary lack of constraint that can produce an upset tummy, here are some natural and inexpensive remedies to jump-start your digestive system back into high gear.

-Our digestive system is an important key to living a long and healthy life.
-Digestive function is made up of numerous organs working together to break down, absorb, and process nutrients in the food we eat.
-Without healthy digestion, the body can become malnourished and toxins may build up, leading to degenerative diseases.
+Your digestive system is an important key to living a long and healthy life.
+Digestive function is made up of numerous organs working together to break down, absorb, and process nutrients in the food you eat.
+Without healthy digestion, the body can become malnourished and toxins may build-up, leading to degenerative diseases.

 - Peppermint - Used for centuries to ease the digestive system.
 Assists with dissipation of gas and indigestion.

 - Chamomile - With anti-inflammatory and anti-spasmodic properties, the calming effects of this tea also help relieve stress, which is often linked to digestive problems.

 - Lemongrass - Soothes the digestive system and calms the nerves.

 Green juices are packed with nutrition.
 Drinking emerald sunshine enables the release of stored toxins throughout the system.
 Green juices can cleanse your digestive system, helping to move things along while providing an extra dose of readily available nutrients.